Skip to main content

 Indicates there is a water temperature sensor fault.

 E6 Reload the washing machine, aiming to redistribute the washing evenly, avoiding overloading.
-If the issue persists, please contact us about our Repair & Care options.
+If the issue persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Indicates that the machine is out of balance.